jpn--/larch/doc/index.rst

 	:class: treelogo

 This documentation is for the Python interface for Larch.
+If this is your first go with Larch, or the first go on a new computer, you might want to start with :ref:`installation`.

 This project is very much under development.
 There are plenty of undocumented functions and features; use them at your own risk.
 Undocumented features may be non-functional,